cap-js/docs/guides/deployment/to-kyma.md

 :::

+#### Build and Deploy

 You can now quickly deploy the application like so:

 ```sh
 cds up -2 k8s
 ```

-::: details Essentially, this automates the following steps:
+::: details Essentially, this automates the following steps...

 ```zsh
 cds add helm,containerize # if not already done